Externalism About Mental Content

 However, such arguments for narrow content are controversial, resting on assumptions about causation or scientific methodology which are not widely accepted.
 Furthermore, there has been no consensus as to the nature of narrow content, or indeed whether narrow content is something that is expressible.
 Fodor (1994) himself has changed his mind and has decided that narrow content is probably not needed in cognitive science after all.
 (For further discussion, see Burge (1986), Peacocke (1994), and also the entry on narrow mental content.)
 In the absence of a convincing general argument for narrow content in cognitive science, or a general argument against wide content, it is useful to look at actual cases of scientific theories and see if they invoke wide or narrow contents.
 Here are a few pertinent examples :

 1. It might be thought that representations involved in sensation and perception are particularly good candidates for which externalism is true, given their role in providing information about the environment.
-For example, in discussing the nature of representations that animals employ in navigation, the psychologist Gallistel (1990) takes a representation in the brain as representing the environment when “there is a functioning isomorphism between an aspect of the environment and a brain process that adapts the animal's behavior to it.”
+For example, in discussing the nature of representations that animals employ in navigation, the psychologist Gallistel (1990) takes a representation in the brain as representing the environment when “there is a functioning isomorphism between an aspect of the environment and a brain process that adapts the animal’s behavior to it.”
 Clearly, any content assigned according to such a principle would be wide.
 One might look at other theories in cognitive science and see whether they postulate wide contents or not.
-Burge (1986) has argued that this is indeed the case with Marr's computational theory of vision.
+Burge (1986) has argued that this is indeed the case with Marr’s computational theory of vision.
 For rebuttals and further discussion regarding externalism in theories of visual perception, see Segal (1989), Davies (1991), Butler (1996), Chomsky (2000), and Silverberg (2006).
+A more radical approach to visual perception can be found in O’Regan and Noë (2001), and Noë (2004).
+They argue that perception is a kind of skillful activity which essentially involves the deployment of sensorimotor skills in exploring the environment.
+This implies that our interactions with the environment become constitutive of perception and that our visual experience essentially extends beyond the brain.
+For more discussion and objections to this sensorimotor or “enactive” approach to perception, see Block (2005), Prinz (2006), and the entry on embodied cognition.

 3. The study of semantic knowledge is one area where externalism has direct methodological consequences on cognitive science research.
 Suppose semantic externalism is correct, that the meanings of words as used by a speaker depends in part on his relations to the physical or social environment.
 It then follows that externalism is correct with regard to semantic knowledge.
-Yet many philosophers and linguists would insist that the study of a speaker's semantic knowledge is the study of a purely internal psychological state.
+Yet many philosophers and linguists would insist that the study of a speaker’s semantic knowledge is the study of a purely internal psychological state.
 In Chomsky (1986), a distinction is made between E-language and I-language.
 The conception of E-language is that of a convention-based natural language, a social object, whereas I-language is a biologically-endowed language faculty internal to the brain.
 An individualist theory of semantic knowledge will then be part of the theory of I-language, or some related system of a similar status.
-For further discussion, see Larson and Segal (1995), and Ludlow (1999, 2003), and Pitt (2000).
+For further discussion, see Larson and Segal (1995), and Ludlow (1999, 2003), and and Lassiter (2008).

 Whether we should regard the notebook as an extended part of that person’s belief system is a controversial matter.
 The issue concerns the conditions under which representational objects or states are regarded as part of a cognitive system.
 Adams and Aizawa (2001) claim that cognitive processes involve only representations with intrinsic content, and so the notebook should not be regarded as part of the subject’s cognitive process, because the notebook contains only symbols with non-intrinsic contents derived from our linguistic intentions.
 But Clark (2010) argues that this requirement is too strong.
 Cognition might involve mental imagery using diagrams with derived content, or biological routines that store bitmap images of printed texts.
 For further discussion of related issues, see the papers collected in Menary (2010).